delivervaluedaily/manifesto/.github/pull_request_template.md

 ### Public domain dedication

-- [ ] I mark my contribution as [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), and I have the authority to do so.
+- [ ] I mark this contribution as [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/), and I have the authority to do so.